isHarryh/Distributed-Requester/README.md

 poetry run python Build.py
 ```

+This will generate an executable in the `build/dist` directory.

 > Note: Change the word "python" to the actual python interpreter you installed (like "python3" or "python3.12") if necessary.

+The `config.json` file in the project directory will also be packaged into the executable, so users can directly run the single executable (with this builtin default config).
+If you doesn't want to package such default config into the executable, you should comment the `add-data` line in the `pyproject.toml` file.

 ## Licensing